 Many locations also offer shipping services, and if you don’t live in a managed apartment, you can have you packages shipped to your local 7-Eleven instead for pickup when you return.

 You can also purchase tickets for transportation and events.
-I loved to look at the limited edition EasyCards sold at the counter during are near-daily trip to Seven in Taiwan.
+I loved to look at the limited edition EasyCards sold at the counter during our near-daily trip to Seven in Taiwan.